-Tax Lien Services in Orange, CA
+Tax Lien Lawyer in Orange, CA

 If you neglect to pay your taxes, you owe a debt to the Internal Revenue Service (IRS).
 To recover this debt, the IRS has the power to file a lien against your property.
 A tax lien safeguards the government’s stake in your property, including your financial resources, personal property, and even your home.
 When the IRS issues a lien against your property—like your house, for instance—you cannot refinance or sell that property until the lien is removed or resolved.